Command & Control

 This view has a few options

-Hide/Show - disable or enable the feed
+- Hide/Show: It is used to disable or enable the feed.

 If the server is running more than one instance of C&C, or more than one Userful system is running a C&C session and is added to the Peer List, those C&C instances will also appear here.

 Accessing Command & Control remotely can be done in either of the two ways.

 Userful Manager connects with on-premise servers using secure connections through the cloud and enables access to Command & Control with only a few clicks.
 This is a recommended method for accessing it remotely.

 You can also access Command & Control through your company's VPN.
 After establishing the VPN connection, you can access the Control Center in the same way you would on your local network.